-5.9 The Audit Committee reviews and endorses annual internal audit plans, which are prepared by internal auditors, in close consultation with the Chief Executive Officer (CEO) and the Representative of the Secretary-General for Investments (RSG).
+5.9 The Audit Committee reviews and endorses annual internal audit plans, which are prepared by internal auditors, in close consultation with the Chief Executive Officer (CEO) and the Representative of the Secretary-General for Office of Investment Management (RSG).

 5.10 Review and discuss the audited financial statements of the Fund with management and the Board of Auditors.

 5.11 Review the audit reports as to the effectiveness of the system for monitoring compliance with the Regulations of the Fund and obtain regular updates from management regarding compliance matters.